joaopedrost/VIED/README.md

 4. Unpack the zip file.
 Copy the folders Lib and Include from the WpdPack directory in the third_party/winpcap directory of libiec61850

 ## Building with the cmake build script

+### Build on Linux

+You have to install the build tools and cmake (e.g. the packages "build-essental" and "cmake" on Ubuntu 20.04)

+Execute the following commands:

+`mkdir build`

+`cd build`

+`cmake ..`

+`make`

+Optionally execute the following stop to install the library and header files in system directories:

+`sudo make install`

+### Build on Windows with Visual Studio

 With the help of the cmake build script it is possible to create platform independent project descriptions and let cmake create specific project or build files for other tools like Make or Visual Studio.